irisdotsh/tor-middle-guard-relay/README.md

 Upgrading a container is extremely simple.
 You only need to use two commands.

-Pull the latest image: `docker-compose pull tor-middle-guard-relay`
+Pull the latest image: `docker compose pull tor-middle-guard-relay`

-Deploy the container: `docker-compose up -d tor-middle-guard-relay`
+Deploy the container: `docker compose up -d tor-middle-guard-relay`

 # Monitoring Relay Logs